julianci26/cryptography-systems/README.md

 **Ethical hackers and cybersecurity professionals will use a variety of techniques to identify vulnerabilities and strengthen security systems.
 Here are the most important keys methods:**
 -----------------------------------------------------------------------
-Certainly!
-Ethical hackers and cybersecurity professionals use a variety of techniques to identify vulnerabilities and strengthen security systems.
-Here are some key methods:

 1. **Penetration Testing**: Simulating cyberattacks to uncover weaknesses in systems before malicious hackers can exploit them.
 Tools like Metasploit and Burp Suite are commonly used for this purpose.

 2. **Network Scanning**: Identifying open ports, services, and potential vulnerabilities in a network using tools like Nmap and Wireshark.